VENUE: ROYAL BIRKDALE GOLF CLUB

 The 2017 Simpson Cup will be held at Royal Birkdale Golf Club in Southport, England.

 Royal Birkdale Golf Club is a golf course in the town of Southport, England, and is one of the clubs in the Open Championship rotation for both men and women.
-It has hosted the men's championship nine times, first in 1954 and most recently in July 2008.
-It is scheduled to host the 2017 Open Championship.
-Previous winners of the Open at Royal Birkdale are Pádraig Harrington, Mark O'Meara, Ian Baker-Finch, Tom Watson, Johnny Miller, Lee Trevino, Arnold Palmer and Peter Thomson (twice).
+It has hosted the men's championship 10 times: first in 1954 and most recently in July 2017.
+Jordan Spieth joined an impressive list of previous winners of the Open at Royal Birkdale, which includes Pádraig Harrington, Mark O'Meara, Ian Baker-Finch, Tom Watson, Johnny Miller, Lee Trevino, Arnold Palmer and Peter Thomson (twice).
 It hosted the women's tournament for a sixth time in 2014, and was the site of the Senior Open Championship in 2013.

 Royal Birkdale has also hosted the Ryder Cup (1965, 1969), the Walker Cup (1951), and the Curtis Cup (1948).